researcherben/composer-avenues/composer_git_repos/README.md

     docker build -t smw_dependencies . --no-cache --progress=plain

+The "progress=plain" is to show the full output data since Docker buildkit hides the data

 # step 2: get list of extension dependencies

 The list should be something like